marviflame/Operationalize-Machine-Learning/README.md

 - Upload to docker hub by using, run `./upload_docker.sh`

 ### Step 5: Kubernetes deployment
-- deploy to kubernetes by calling, run `./run_kubernetes.sh`
+- Deploy to kubernetes by calling, run `./run_kubernetes.sh`